 After identifying the tasks, drawing a flow chart, identifying the different types of tasks and their inter-relationship, you can easily construct a Gantt chart for a complex project.

 If you are about to start a complex project and are looking to draw flowcharts and Gantt charts to make project planning and management easier, try Creately’s diagram software.
 Use the flow chart to look at the bigger picture, and then use the Gantt chart to get into details.
-For more information, contact us at email@example.com.
+Get started faster with our professionally drawn gantt chart templates and for more information, contact us at email@example.com.